JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 and
 [Application Gateway and App Service authentication]({% post_url 2024/04/2024-04-08-appgw-and-app-service-authentication %}).

-In this post, I'll show how to use EasyAuth with a [Standard Logic App](https://learn.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare#standard-logic-app-and-workflow).
+In this post, I'll show how to use authentication with EasyAuth in a [Standard Logic App](https://learn.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare#standard-logic-app-and-workflow).
 This post _heavily_ builds on top of the post:
 [Trigger workflows in Standard logic apps with Easy Auth](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/trigger-workflows-in-standard-logic-apps-with-easy-auth/ba-p/3207378).